 Photovoltaic systems are often placed into a microgrid, a local electricity distribution system that is operated in a controlled way and includes both electricity users and renewable electricity generation.
 This course deals with DC and AC microgrids and covers a wide range of topics, from basic definitions, through modelling and control of AC and DC microgrids to the application of adaptive protection in microgrids.
 You will master various concepts related to microgrid technology and implementation, such as smart grid and virtual power plant, types of distribution network, markets, control strategies and components.
 Among the components special attention is given to operation and control of power electronics interfaces.

-You will familiarize yourself with the advantages and challenges of DC microgrids (which are still in an early stage).
-You will have the opportunity to master the topic of microgrids through an exercise in which you will evaluate selected pilot sites where microgrids were deployed.
+All learner will be provided opportunities to become familiar with the advantages and challenges of DC microgrids (which are still in an early stage).
+As a verified learner you will also have the opportunity to master the topic of microgrids through an exercise in which you will evaluate selected pilot sites where microgrids were deployed.
 The evaluation will take the form of a simulation assignment and include a peer review of the results.

 What you'll learn:

-- The difference between a microgrid, a passive distribution grid and a virtual power plant.
+- Difference between a microgrid, a passive distribution grid and a virtual power plant

-- The ancillary services provided by microgrids and PV.
+- Ancillary services provided by microgrids and PV

-- Different layouts and topologies of microgrids and power electronic components, and the role of power electronics converters in microgrids.Microgrid protection, adaptive protection, and the consequences of using a fault current source and fault current limitation.
+- Different layouts and topologies of microgrids and power electronic components, and the role of power electronics converters in microgrids

 This is a MicroMaster Course that runs on EdX.